trampgeek/moodle-qtype_coderunner/README.md

 to combine multiple fields into a column by adding extra fields to the
 specifier: these must precede the sprintf format specifier, which then becomes mandatory.
-For example, to display a Mark Fraction column in the form `0.74 out of 1.00`, say, a column format specifier of `["Mark Fraction", "awarded", "mark", "%.2f out of %.2f"]` could be used.
+For example, to display a Mark Fraction column in the form `0.74 out of 1.00`, a column format specifier of `["Mark Fraction", "awarded", "mark", "%.2f out of %.2f"]` could be used.
 As a further special case, a format of `%h` means that the test result field should be taken as ready-to-output HTML and should not be subject to further processing; this is useful